rubambig/EasyGrader/README.md

 # 361BashScript
-A pipeline of scripts and commands for file processing First part creates a KWIC(Key Word in Context) from an input file Second part provides an easy way for professors to automate grading source code in files downloaded from Blackboard.
+A pipeline of scripts and commands for file processing.

+First part creates a KWIC(Key Word in Context) from an input file.

+Second part provides an easy way for professors to automate grading source code in files downloaded from Blackboard.